Berggren Watershed Conservation Area and Demonstration Farm

 - Provide educational and outreach opportunities for farmers and students

-for farm management.
 Specific objectives for the farm include:

 (the majority of farmland in the McKenzie is pasture)

-- Demonstrate how crops can be sold to local markets (including school districts) via
+- Demonstrate how crops can be sold to local markets (including school districts) via online markets such as

 - Show how agricultural land can coexist with and enhance riparian (transitional area between land and stream